Statistical Process Control with Excel

 Day of the Week Effect

-This is telling us that maybe there is significant seasonal trend within each week.
+This is telling us that maybe, there is a significant seasonal trend within each week.

 Where A2 holds the date and "2" is to start counting the week on Monday.